Spectral Properties of Effective Dynamics from Conditional Expectations: Conclusions

-We have discussed the approximation of high-dimensional diffusion processes by effective dynamics defined on the lower-dimensional space of reduced variables.
-We have analyzed the approximation quality of low-lying eigenvalues of the corresponding generator for reversible diffusions.
-A new relative error bound for dominant eigenvalues in terms of the $H^1_\mu$-approximation error of the corresponding eigenfunctions was proved.
-Furthermore, we have discussed how the overdamped limit can be exploited to extend the validity of these approximation results to Langevin dynamics.
-Numerical examples have shown that using a large offset in the Kramers-Moyal estimators for effective drift and diffusion coefficients does not seem to impair the approximation quality of dominant eigenvalues.
-Future work will focus on providing a theoretical foundation for the observations stated in this paper.
+We have investigated the approximation of high-dimensional diffusion processes by effective dynamics defined on the lower-dimensional space of reduced variables.
+For reversible diffusions, a new relative error bound for the approximation of eigenvalues of the infinitesimal generator by the eigenvalues of a reduced generator was proved.
+Our bound shows that a small projection error of the corresponding generator eigenfunctions, measured by the energy norm, is sufficient for small eigenvalue errors.

+In addition, we have presented numerical examples regarding the data-driven estimation of the eigenvalues of projected generators by means of the gEDMD method.
+If the full system parameters are unknown, they need to be approximated, for example using Kramers--Moyal formulae.
+We have presented numerical examples that for reversible systems, and good reaction coordinates, the resulting spectral estimates seem to remain stable across a long range of time windows in the KM-estimators.

+Finally, we have suggested a strategy to define meaningful effective equations for underdamped Langevin dynamics on a subset of its position space.
+Exploiting the overdamped limit, and using KM estimators at large time windows, we can effectively model a projected overdamped process on the same domain.
+Numerical examples have confirmed the feasibility of this approach.

+Future work will focus on providing a theoretical foundation for the observations stated in Conjecture~\ref{conj:km_large_s}.
+Also, the relation between the positional coordinate of an (underdamped) Langevin process on long timescales, and the corresponding overdamped Langevin equation (cf. Corollary~\ref{cor:langevinApprox} (i)), needs to be analyzed in more detail.